ofosuheneapenteng/Biosecure-D2.3/README.md

-#  Biosecure Project – Hotspot Mapping Pipeline for Avian Influenza (AIV)
+#  Biosecure Project – Hotspot Mapping Pipeline for Avian Influenza (AIV) and African Swine Fever (ASF)

 This repository contains the full R-based pipeline for mapping and analyzing Avian Influenza (AIV) risk across NUTS2 regions in the EU.
 It integrates biosecurity metrics, environmental drivers, and disease case data to estimate regional risk scores and visualize hotspots.